 As one of two campuses and several sites that encompass the Sonoma County Community College District and Santa Rosa Junior College, it is the mission of the Petaluma Campus component to carry out the District's mission and implement College Initiatives.
-The Vice President, Petaluma Campus participates with the President and other Vice Presidents in the annual review and development of College Initiatives, serves as convener for the Multi-Campus Coordination Initiative and Institutional Planning Initiative, and shares responsibility for accomplishment of the goals and objectives of other College Initiatives and cross-component goals including accountability for eventual outcomes.
-The Vice President also co-chairs the Institutional Planning Council (IPC), oversees the District Office of Institutional Research, leads the Program and Resource Planning Process (PRPP) Coordinating Committee, and is the administrative lead on the strategic planning process currently in progress.
+The Executive Dean, Petaluma Campus participates with the Vice Presidents in the annual review and development of College Initiatives, and shares responsibility for accomplishment of the goals and objectives of other College Initiatives and cross-component goals including accountability for eventual outcomes.